tohuynh/spotify-playlist/README.md

   - [x] combox to search for tracks and select track
     - [] figure searching rendering logic of resulsts, when to open list
       - [] when adding on to q, data is loading again and is undefined and the list of tracks is not shown
-  - [] on select track show Xable chip
+  - [x] on select track show Xable chip
-    - [] up to five chips
+    - [x] up to five chips
     - [] display list of tracks
       - [] Xable
       - [] previewable
-  - [] FAB to create playlist
+  - [x] FAB to create playlist
-    - [] bottom center on mobile
+    - [x] bottom center on mobile
-    - [] top right of container to search for songs and create playlist
+    - [x] top right of container to search for songs and create playlist
+  - [] chips and list of UI improvement
+  - [] animate interactive elements(buttons), track list being change, track chips being changed
-- [] html lang en
+- [x] html lang en